Frequently Asked Questions

 CONFOTUR (Consejo de Fomento Turístico) is a Dominican government program that grants tax exemptions to qualifying tourism-related properties.
 Eligible buyers are exempt from the 3% transfer tax at purchase and the annual IPI property tax for 15 years.
 This can save tens of thousands of dollars over the ownership period.

 Standard closing costs are approximately 5% of the purchase price, including the 3% transfer tax, legal fees (~1%), and registration/notary costs.
-CONFOTUR-eligible properties reduce this to roughly 1.5% by eliminating the transfer tax.
+CONFOTUR-eligible properties in Samaná reduce this to roughly 1.5% by eliminating the transfer tax.

 The Impuesto al Patrimonio Inmobiliario (IPI) is an annual property tax of 1% on the assessed value above approximately $170,000 USD (adjusted annually).
 Properties under this threshold, land parcels, and CONFOTUR-certified properties are exempt.